Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

   * **Always post with hashtags**--**Join trending hashtags on Twitter**

     So of course we know that with more followers, we can get more attentions.
-But it's eaiser said than done, for most of the users, how can they get moethan 100 followers when they only get less than 10 now?
+But it's eaiser said than done, for most of the users, how can they get more than 100 followers when they only get less than 10 now?
 Here, we pick two users who are representative.

     <center> <img src="/images/super.png" width = "900" height = "600"/></center>